aimlcommunitybd/ML-Saturday/04_2025/early_questions.md

 ### 🧠 **Understanding Concepts & Projects**
 10. I know basic ML algorithms—how can I apply them to real projects for deeper understanding?
-11. How to decide which AI/ML model to use for a specific problem?
+11. How to decide which AI/ML algorithm to use for a specific problem?
 12. While I understand algorithms theoretically, I struggle with applying them to complex real-world data.
 How can I improve my practical implementation skills?

 ---